Doxense/foundationdb-dotnet-client/Tuples.md

 </pre>

 There is a special case for tuples of size 1, which have a trailing comma - `(123,)` instead of `(123)` - so that they can be distinguished from a normal expression in parenthesis.

-### Combining tuples

-Since tuples are immutable, there are no methods to modify the value of an element.
-You'd do that by creating a new tuple, with a combination of Substring, Append or Concat.

-You can, though, modify tuples by returning a new tuple, with or without copying the items (depending on the tuple variant being used).

-- Append, Concat
-- Substring, [..,..]

 ### Tuples all the way down